Directional selection: African cichlids

 African cichlids are known to be a diverse fish species, with evidence indicating that they evolved extremely quickly.
 These fish evolved within the same habitat, but have a variety of morphologies, especially pertaining to the mouth and jaw.
-Experiments pertaining the cichlid jaw phenotypes was done by Albertson and others in 2003 by crossing two species of African cichlids with very different mouth morphologies.
+Experiments pertaining the cichlid jaw phenotypes were done by Albertson and others in 2003 by crossing two species of African cichlids with very different mouth morphologies.
 The cross between Labeotropheus fuelleborni (subterminal mouth for biting algae off rocks) and Metriaclima zebra (terminal mouth for suction feeding) allowed for mapping of QTLs affecting feeding morphology.
 Using the QTL sign test, definitive evidence was used to support the existence of directional selection in the oral jaw apparatus in African cichlids.
 However, this was not the case for the suspensorium or skull QTLs, suggesting genetic drift or stabilizing selection as mechanisms for the speciation.